abbeyroad7/TOHP-DNDgen/README.md

 The script is built to randomly select a Prompt line from a loot table and swap out any present tag identifiers with a random line from a corresponding wordbank.
 Tag identifiers are read as {COLOR}, {RACE}, {BEAST} in the Table and can further add variety in the responses to yield a unique response every time the generator is run.

-In addition, the script copies generated text to your Clipboard for ease of use.
+In addition, the script can read from Tables as well.
+Using a tag identifier for any of the available tables in the Loot\Banks\Tables folder, you can reference table in your rarity banks.

 ## ![Examples](https://github.com/abbeyroad7/TOHP-DNDgen/tree/main/Loot/.Screenshots)
 {CONDITION} A tombstone  Reads 'Here lies {NAME}.
 Cause of death: {SUBJECT}'